 - Cut Short: Jailbreak was unfinished until September 2011, where the ending was written after at least a five-year hiatus.
 That's got to be some kind of a record.

-- Downer Ending: Narrowly averted thanks to a quick press of the Reset Button.
+- Downer Ending: Averted thanks to a quick press of the Reset Button.

 - Driven to Suicide: The stump has some sort of properties that immediately drive whoever is near it to suicide, apparently.